English Bulletin Overview

 The C. S. Lewis Study Undergraduate Study Center at Asbury University offers three courses devoted to the thought and writings of Lewis as well as other lectures and events open to the entire student body.
 The classes are PHL 293 Philosophy of C. S. Lewis, ENG 423 C. S. Lewis and the Oxford Circle, and ENG 391 Independent Study (which may focus on additional writings of Lewis).
 The program offers C. S. Lewis Scholarships on a competitive basis to incoming freshmen.
 (Dr. Devin Brown.
 Director)

-- All undergraduates must satisfy Foundations Writing requirement of ENG 110 or 151.
+- All undergraduates must satisfy Foundations Writing requirement of College Writing I and College Writing II.

-- ACT/SAT test scores are used to determine ENG 100 proficiency.
+ACT/SAT test scores used to determine College Writing proficiency:

 - Students placed in ENG 100 must complete ENG 100 before enrolling in ENG 110.

-- Students assigned to ENG 100 will be enrolled concurrently in ENG 100L for the Writing Center.
+- Students placed in ENG 100 will be enrolled concurrently in ENG 100L for the Writing Center.

 - Students meeting proficiency by ACT/SAT English test scores are placed directly in ENG 110 or ENG 151.